NanoComp/meep/doc/docs/Build_From_Source.md

 make check
 ```

 Note: several of the unit tests generate output files which are written to disk.
 The C++ test suite in `meep/tests` outputs its files in the same subdirectory.
-The Python test suite in `meep/python/tests` outputs its files to a temporary system directory.
+The Python test suite in `meep/python/tests` outputs its files to a temporary system directory (i.e., /tmp, etc.).

 The configure script accepts several flags to modify its behavior.